-This Abandoned Hotel Is One Of The Most Haunted Places In Texas
+A Once Abandoned Hotel In Texas, Baker Hotel Is One Of The Most Haunted Places In The State

 With advances in modern medicine, interest in the health spa waned.
 The hotel struggled through the ’60s, closing for a couple of years in the middle of the decade before closing for good in 1972.
-There are always groups interested in fixing up the hotel, but this hinges on finding interested investors.
+There had always been groups interested in fixing up the hotel, but this hinged on finding interested investors.
 Until then, the hotel is going on 45 years empty.

 As for the paranormal, there are supposedly dozens of spirits who chose to stick around the Baker Hotel.
 Some of them may have passed away while waiting to be cured by the healing waters.
 Some people even claim that the ghosts of Bonnie and Clyde still occupy one of the rooms, having a great time spending their stolen money.